mchl18/8l.wtf/README.md

 - Secure token validation
 - URL expiration support
 - Separate storage for authenticated and anonymous URLs
-- Support for private URLs that can only be accessed by a token
+- Support for private URLs with zero-knowledge encryption - the server never sees the original URL
 - Support for inviting users to your account/token

 ## Security Features

 - AES-256-CBC encryption for authenticated URLs
+- Zero-knowledge encryption for private URLs - only token holders can decrypt
 - Cryptographically secure tokens required for API access
 - URLs can be set to automatically expire
 - Deletion endpoints require token verification
 - Secure proxy system for DELETE requests
 - No access to other users' shortened URLs

+## How Private URLs Work

+When a URL is marked as private:
+1. The URL is encrypted client-side using the token as the encryption key
+2. Only the encrypted URL is stored on the server
+3. The server cannot decrypt or view the original URL
+4. When someone visits the shortened URL, they must provide the token.
+It can be in their localStorage or as a query parameter.
+5. The token is used client-side to decrypt and redirect to the original URL
+6. Without the token, the URL contents remain completely private

 ## API Documentation